Image: AI generated

 ## Authentication

-- Support Naver OAuth login only
+- Only Naver OAuth login supported

 - Navigate to dashboard on successful login (decided 2026-05-20)

-- No password recovery feature (since it's OAuth)
+- No password recovery feature (because OAuth)

-## Todo Management
+## To-Do Management

-- Todos have title, content, deadline, and priority
+- To-dos have title, content, deadline, and priority

-- Completed todos are marked as done, not deleted (decided 2026-05-21)
+- Completed to-dos are marked complete, not deleted (decided 2026-05-21)

-- Priority has 3 levels: High/Normal/Low (decided 2026-05-21)
+- Priority has 3 levels: high/normal/low (decided 2026-05-21)

 The reason for adding dates is to track “why did we do it this way?” later.